Smart Grids empowerment with Edge Computing: An Overview

 \section{IoT protocols for Smart Grids}

-The \ac{IoT} is a broad concept embracing the whole communication network, starting from the end-devices (typically small-sized, embedded systems with several sensors on-board and limited computational and storage capabilities) to application services exposed through web interfaces for users willing to perform data analysis and representation.
-This is so as \ac{IoT} devices embed central processing units, elaboration and storage memories, peripheral devices (i.e., sensors and/or actuators), and Radio-Frequency transceiver, thus efficiently allowing \ac{M2M} communication.
-Moreover, typical \ac{IoT} devices are able to enhance the sensitivity of communication \ac{QoS} to wireless transmitting and cloud computing \cite{8327976,7815384}.
+The \ac{IoT} is a broad concept that can be applied to the whole communication network, starting from the end-devices (typically small-sized, embedded systems with several sensors on-board and limited computational and storage capabilities) to application services exposed through web interfaces for users willing to perform data analysis and representation.
+This is so as \ac{IoT} devices embed central processing units, elaboration and storage memories, peripheral devices (i.e., sensors and/or actuators), and Radio-Frequency transceiver, thus efficiently allowing \ac{M2M} communication \cite{8327976,7815384}.
 One of the possible rationale to distinguish and categorize \ac{IoT} protocols stacks is the communications range, which spans from few centimeters (e.g., \ac{RFID}, \ac{NFC}) to tens of kilometers in \ac{LPWAN} scenarios (e.g., \ac{LTE}, \ac{LoRa}, \ac{3GPP} \ac{NB-IoT} and Sigfox).
-Short range communications can be enabled by standardized solutions, for instance \ac{BLE} or IEEE 802.15.4 \cite{SONG2017460,7815384}. \aclp{LPWAN} can overcome the barrier of physical position (generally indicated through \ac{GPS} coordinates) and system sophistication, keeping the complexity of the systems as low as possible for the end-users.
-For example, \ac{NB-IoT} is inherited from cellular communication, and seamlessly works on the existing cellular networks (i.e., \ac{GSM} and \ac{LTE}) in licensed frequency bands. \ac{LoRa} technology, instead, operates in the unlicensed frequency band, thus proposing less limitations and a lower time-to-market perspective.
+Short range communications can be enabled by standardized solutions, for instance \ac{BLE} or IEEE 802.15.4 \cite{7815384,SONG2017460}. \aclp{LPWAN} can overcome the barrier of physical position (generally indicated through \ac{GPS} coordinates) and system sophistication, keeping the complexity of the systems as low as possible for the end-users.
+For example, \ac{NB-IoT} is inherited from cellular communication, and seamlessly works over those technologies (i.e., \ac{GSM} and \ac{LTE}) in licensed frequency bands. \ac{LoRa} technology, instead, operates in the unlicensed frequency band, thus proposing less limitations and a lower time-to-market perspective.